-This mainboard has a Socket-478 support for Intel Pentium4 processors with front-side bus (FSB) speeds up to 400 MHz.
+This mainboard has a Socket-478 support for Intel Pentium4 processors with front-side bus (FSB) speeds up to 533 MHz.

-This mainboard has the Intel 845D chipset that contains Intel 82845 Memory Controller Hub and Intel 82801BA I/O Controller Hub.
-It supports AC 97 audio codec and provides Ultra DMA 33/66/100 function.
-This mainboard has five 32-bit PCI, one 4xAGP and one CNR (Communications and Networking Riser) slot.
-There is a full set of I/O ports including two PS/2 ports for mouse and keyboard, two serial ports, one parallel port, one MIDI/game port and maximum six USB ports.
-By means of the Extended USB Module connected to the mainboard, you can make maximum four extra USB ports.
+This mainboard has the Intel 845G chipset that contains Intel 82845 Memory Controller Hub and Intel 82801 I/O Controller Hub.
+It supports built-in USB 2.0 providing higher bandwidth.
+It implements Universal Serial Bus Specification Revision 2.0 and is compliant with UHCI 1.1 and EHCI 0.95.
+This mainboard supports AC 97 audio codec and provides Ultra DMA 33/66/100 function.

+This mainboard has two 32-bit PCI, one AGP/DVO (with AGP and Digital Video Output) and one CNR (Communications and Networking Riser) slot.
+There is a full set of I/O ports including two PS/2 ports for mouse and keyboard, one serial port, one VGA port, one parallel port, one MIDI/game port and maximum six USB ports (USB 2.0): two back-panel USB ports and you can make four extra USB ports by connecting the extended USB module to the mainboard.

-This mainboard is an ATX mainboard that uses a 4-layer printed circuit board and measures 305 x 244mm.
+This mainboard is an Micro ATX mainboard that uses a 4-layer printed circuit board and measures 244 x 244mm.